'Ata-Mai Pasifika Collective announced as new artists in residence

 Artist profiles

 Epenesa Tavita Faaiuaso: Epenesa holds a degree in Fashion Design and has participated in numerous competitions, and attended the World of Wearable Art (WOW) in Wellington.
-She has been part of the Pasifika Fusion team, coordinating Wearable Art and Visual Arts, and currently serves as the Secretary of Pasifika Fusion.
-Epenesa’s past experiences include showcasing garments at Style Pasifika in Auckland and winning Wearable Arts competitions.
+She has been part of the Pasifika Fusion team and currently serves as the Secretary of Pasifika Fusion.
+Epenesa’s past experiences include showcasing garments at Style Pasifika in Auckland and winning a wearable arts competition.

 Ana Tuimana: Ana loves creating and performing songs and poetry and hopes this opportunity will enable her to explore her artistic side.
 Ana enjoys creating Tongan arts and crafts, especially Heilala necklaces.
 She is the Centre Manager at Lalanga Mo’ui Tongan Early Childhood Education Centre and is the Cultural Co-ordinator and Pacific speeches coordinator.